dyd1024/Dyck2EUF/README.md

 ```

 **Reproducing the experimental results of the Datalog tools.**
-Run the following command to generate a query sequence with a length of 1,000 for each program:
+Run the following command to generate a query sequence with a length of 1,000 for each program (this step takes approximately 70s to complete on my machine):

 ```sh
 cd /Dyck2EUF/benchmark/